btoll/benjamintoll.com/content/post/onionizing_with_docker_compose.md

 1. The new `tor` service.
 1. As described, the `tor` service belongs to both `italy_net` and `tor_net` Docker bridge networks.
-1. Binding the `onion_data` named volume on the host to the location of the onion service's hidden directory will give us access to its hostname.
+1. Binding the `onion_data` named volume on the host to the location of the onion service's hidden directory will give us access to the onion service's hostname.
 This allows us to find the hidden service in the Tor network.

     Also, creating the bind mount will ensure that the keys (and thus the hostname) won't change when the containers are brought up and down.
+That would be bad, as we'd lose the original hostname (the `.onion` address), as it would change every time!
 1. The new `onion` service.
 1. Note that the `onion` service is only joined to the isolated `tor_net` network.
 1. I'm using the same location for the mount as I am for my personal site on the public Internet.
 I'll later change this to another location with different content.